Soodkrish/AI-vs-HUMAN/Stock Market/Readme.md

 ** This is a real time intraday trading model-it selected stocks only based on the sentiments of the headlines from  AUG 1 2024 - SEPT 31 2024 (8 week comparison).

 ## if you want i can share all the analysis which i used for my dissertation.(more indepth analysis and explaination).
+## With tables of stocks for each week and model.(intotal 24 tables 3x8weeks)

 ## What's Included